fabienconus/zerouser/zerotouch_zerouser_deployment.md

 		RunLoop.main.run(mode: RunLoop.Mode.default, before: Date.distantFuture)
 	}

-Which means that even if you tell the script not to wait for the Finder to be running, DEPNotify itself will wait for the Dock to be loaded.
+Which means that even if you tell the script not to wait for the Finder to be running, DEPNotify itself will wait for the Dock to be loaded, which means that it is necessary for a user to log in.

-Don't get me wrong, there are tons of good reasons to do this if the computer is destined to be used by a local user.
+Don't get me wrong, there are tons of good reasons to do this, especially if the computer is destined to be used by a local user.
 In most enterprise situation, this is definitely to good way to do things, since it ensures all preference files have been created and can therefore be modified by the deployment.

-In our case, every preference we deploy will go in the user template, since a lot of users can use the same computer.
+In our case, every preference we deploy will go in the user template, which is why we don't need a user to be logged in.

 In order for DEPNotify to be able to run on the login window, with no user logged in, we must delete or comment the two blocks of code shown above in the starter script (if you want to use it) and in the code from DEPNotify.